 This includes wood-framed demising partitions and steel frame studs.

-As long as the partition components comply with building codes and meet the required specifications, demising walls can be built off-site, delivered, and installed as a modular wall panel.
+As long as the partition components comply with building codes and meet the required specifications, separation walls can be built off-site, delivered, and installed as modular wall panels.

 Estimating Demising Walls